 Titan consoles may be connected to each other for collaborative programming or show operation.
 See the Multi-User Operation section for more information.

 Any Titan console can act as backup for any other console, they do not have to be the same model.
 For example you could run Titan Mobile as backup.
 You can also in an emergency use the screen on a TNP to operate.

 However do plan ahead and think about what parts of your show will become inaccessible if the backup device has less faders/handles than the main console.

-Connect both consoles to the same network and ensure they are set to the same IP range.
-See the networking section.
+- Connect both consoles to the same network and ensure they are set to the same IP range.

-Selecting a console will place that console into backup mode and sync the show to it.
+- Selecting a console will place the console you are working on into backup mode and sync the show to the selected console.

 In backup mode the backup console screen displays the current connection and sync status including current show name.

 A green line between consoles represents a good connection.
 If a red line is shown there is a problem with the network connection.
 A blue line will appear during sync operations.

 Shows will automatically sync whenever a show is saved on the main console (including autosave).
 You can also choose to sync at any time by selecting Sync Now.